wickmrakchi/company-dashboard/README.md

 **Proprietary Software - All Rights Reserved**

-This Company Dashboard project is proprietary software developed by Mrakchi Service.
+This Company Dashboard project is proprietary software developed by [Hamza(Mrakchi.dev)](https://mrakchi.netlify.app/).

 **Strictly Prohibited Without Written Permission:**
 - Using the code in any project or product